A review of Han Kang’s The White Book, wrapped around a cultural history of the colour white across art, architecture, design and literature.

 In his boat he owns the moon over the west river.

 Echoes of this ideal of white as an elegy for the transient beauty of life – surely a more palatable cultural association than de Gobineau’s white as racial superiority or Le Corbusier’s tightly-bound tyrannical white or Winckelmann’s white as expression of perfection of form – permeate Han’s narrative.
 Her unnamed narrator’s meditations on her ghostly twin, her too-fragile-for-this-world sister, and her reflections on the destruction done by men to each other and themselves are filtered through white.
 Not Corbusier’s white, nor Winckelmann’s, but the “billowing whiteness within us” which recognises the inviolate in “our encounters with objects so pristine [and] never fails to leave us moved”.

-There are times when the crisp white of freshly laundered bed linen can seem to speak.
+As Han writes, “there are times when the crisp white of freshly laundered bed linen can seem to speak.
 When that pure-cotton fabric grazes her bare flesh, just there, it seems to tell her something.
 You are a noble person.
-Your sleep is clean, and the fact of your living is nothing to be ashamed of.
+Your sleep is clean, and the fact of your living is nothing to be ashamed of.”